Tom Graves (writer): Education and early career

 In 1976, Graves graduated with a B.A. degree in Journalism from the University of Memphis.
-After graduation, he worked as an advertising and public relations writer while also writing as a free-lancer for small literary magazines such as Fiction Texas, The Chouteau Review, Southern Exposure, and The New Leader.
+After graduation, he worked as an advertising and public relations writer while also writing as a freelancer for small literary magazines such as Fiction Texas, The Chouteau Review, Southern Exposure, and The New Leader.

 In 1979, Graves interviewed novelist Harry Crews for The Paris Review.
 The Paris Review did not publish the interview, and instead, it became the book Getting Naked With Harry Crews (1999).
 Graves interviewed several other notable figures during his career, including Louise Brooks and Frank Zappa.

-He has published articles in several publications, including Rolling Stone, Goldmine (magazine), The New York Times, and The Washington Post, among others.
+He has published articles in several publications, including Rolling Stone, Goldmine, The New York Times, and The Washington Post, among others.

-In 1987, he founded and published Rock & Roll Disc magazine, a small-circulation publication that reviewed and rated newly released compact discs.
+In 1987, he founded and published Rock & Roll Disc, a magazine that had a small circulation.
+Rock & Roll Disc reviewed and rated newly released compact discs.
 Among many veteran music writers for the magazine were Dave Marsh, Ed Ward, Rich Kienzle, and Stanley Booth.
-Rock & Roll Disc magazine ceased publication in 1992.
+The magazine ceased publication in 1992.